Readit News logoReadit News

 I agree with you on prettification though.
 As long as the repository chooses a prettifier you can view it your way then commit it their way.
 So that's my advice: always demand prettification for pull requests.

-sensanaty · 10 months ago
+sensanaty · a year ago

 I don't write or read SQL too often, but I prefer the ALL_CAPS because it usually lets me know if something is part of the SQL syntax itself or a function or whatever, or if it's referencing a table/column/etc.